 DAY ONE - GALLE FORT, MIRISSA & THISSA

 We’ll be up early on the Friday morning as we make way to Thissa (the gateway to Yala National Park).
 On the way, we’ll be stopping off at Galle Fort.
 A Unesco World Heritage Site, this historic city is a delight to explore on foot, an endlessly exotic old trading port blessed with imposing Dutch-colonial buildings, ancient mosques and churches, grand mansions and museums.
-We’ll wander its rambling lanes, you’ll pass stylish cafes, quirky boutiques and impeccably restored hotels owned by local and foreign artists, writers, photographers and designers.

 DAY TWO - YALA NATIONAL PARK & ELLA

 Today is an early start as we head into Yala National Park for a 5am sunrise safari.
 Famous for having the highest concentration of leopards in the world, Yala National Park is definitely one of the highlights of your time in Sri Lanka.
 After a full mornings safari we’ll head to Ella after lunch, a beautiful small backpacker-hub on the southern edge of Sri Lanka’s Hill Country.
 We’ll take a trip Little Adam’s Peak which is located just outside of Ella Town.
 Its a relatively pleasant and not so strenuous 45 minute hike up to the summit of Little Adam’s Peak and the stunning views are well worth it.